lamsoa729/BPMSummerSchool/Day2-aLENS_part1/main.md

 6. Stop the run by pressing `[ctrl+c]`
 7. Execute run again as we did in step 4.
 Notice that the aLENS simulation continues from the last snapshot.
 This is a very useful restart feature for longer runs.
+8. To restart a simulation from the beginning, delete the `result/results#-#` directories and `TimeStepInfo.txt` file, then run again.
+    ```bash
+    rm -r result/result* TimeStepInfo.txt
+    ./aLENS.X
+    ```
+    The `TimeStepInfo.txt` file contains the information about the last successful snapshot and is used to restart a simulation from that state.

 ## Parameter and initial configuration files